freistil/statusblog/_posts/2012-06-17-be5-overload.md

 ISSUE:
 ------

-We are experiencing a problem with the database be5 that impacts the operation of clusters "elite5" and "elite6".
+We are experiencing a problem with the database cluster "be5" that impacts the operation of Drupal clusters "elite5" and "elite6".

 CAUSE: